5 Steps to Converting Blog Posts to Audio

 Plus, online writing is structured as much for search engines and skimming readers as it is for people who read from start to finish.

-Then there’s headings, subheadings, links, photos, video and audio snippets… it’s going to take a bit of tweaking to turn your post into something that works well on audio.
+Then there are headings, subheadings, links, photos, video, and audio snippets… it’s going to take a bit of tweaking to turn your post into something that works well on audio.